Bhakti-Boob/Bhakti-Boob/README.md

 * **B. Eng., Instrumentation and Control** — Savitribai Phule Pune University, India (GPA: 1.4) *Jul 2019 – May 2023*

-  * Bachelor thesis:  [Development of a robotic arm and conveyor for a color-based sorting operation using Arduino](https://github.com/Bhakti-Boob/color-sorting-robot-and-conveyor-arduino) (Awarded “Best Outgoing Project Award 2022–23”)
+  * Bachelor thesis:  Development of a robotic arm and conveyor for a color-based sorting operation using Arduino (Awarded “Best Outgoing Project Award 2022–23”) [`GitHub`](https://github.com/Bhakti-Boob/color-sorting-robot-and-conveyor-arduino)

 ---